wp-plugins/livepress/readme.txt

 2. If not already there add a custom user/author template to your theme.
 Otherwise if a user has no posts their user page is going to be quite empty by default...
 You can find a [tutorial](http://codex.wordpress.org/Author_Templates) on Author Templates as well as a [Sample Template File](http://codex.wordpress.org/Author_Templates#Sample_Template_File) in the WordPress Codex.

+= Can I use html in user biographies?

+Wordpress Core unforunately strips all html from the user biography field when entered.
+Install the plugin [Weasel's HTML Bios](http://wordpress.org/extend/plugins/weasels-html-bios/) if you want to use html...

 = How can I change the styling of the avatar lists? =